Cotton is one of the most absorbent materials.

-You can witness the absorbent qualities first hand when you use a cotton ball to soak up whatever liquid it contacts.
+You witness the absorbent qualities first hand when you use a cotton ball to soak up whatever liquid it contacts.
 It almost magically draws the liquid up into its fibers, trapping it there.
-It’s not magic, however, but simple science.
-Understanding this science can help you determine when cotton is an inappropriate material to use (like in the case of athletic wear and bedsheets).
+Except it’s not magic -- it's simple science.

 Cotton’s Absorbent QualitiesCotton fibers are extremely absorbent.
 According to ScienceDirect, cotton can carry to up to 27 times its weight in water.